keuss/springboot-restservices-sandbox/README.md

 ## Build and RUN

  - `mvn clean package` (build back and front with npm and browserify, all incluse)
- - `java -jar target/springboot-restservices-sandbox-0.1.0.jar` (use Embedded Tomcat), see http://localhost:8080/api/users (to change port : `-Dserver.port=XXXX`)
+ - `java -jar target/springboot-restservices-sandbox-0.1.0.jar` (use Embedded Tomcat), see http://localhost:8080/api/users (to change port : `-Dserver.port=XXXX` for instance : `java -Dserver.port=8888 -jar target/springboot-restservices-sandbox-0.1.0.jar`)
  - for the IU : http://localhost:8080/api

 ## Tests services & controllers